-If your dessert is pretty and pastel, then a similar approach in props and backgrounds would create a cohesive look.
+If your dessert is pretty and pastel, then you need similar colors for props and backgrounds.
+This would create a cohesive look.

 In the shot below of the doughnuts, I chose to shoot them overhead.
-A 90-degree angle emphasizes shape.
+A 90-degree angle emphasises shape.
 It’s also a great approach if you want to get several objects into the frame.

 In this case, the doughnuts were iced and powdered.
 This was the most important factor in my choice of how I wanted to compose them.

-Take some time to think this through before you pick up your camera.
+Take some time to think this through before you pick up your camera and take the photo.

 Think about what you want your image to convey.
-Do a rough sketch of how you plan to shoot your dessert.
+Do a rough sketch of how you plan to shoot your subject.
 Include the best complementary elements you can add to your scene.

-In this case, I used a textured background and also added a couple of sheets of parchment paper for extra layering.
+In this case, I used a textured background.
+I also added a couple of sheets of parchment paper for extra layering.

 The best food photography has textures and layers.
 These kinds of simple details can take your dessert photography to the next level.

 Besides these details, think about what other elements can complement your subject.

 A stack of brownies or cookies looks great featured with a glass of milk.
 It’ll add more interest to the shot, as it’s not always easy to make brown food look good.
 Even if it’s sweet and delicious.